andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ## 3. Object-Oriented Domain-Driven Analysis and Design

+### 3.1 Business Capability Mapping

-**Business Capability Mapping:** In DDD, this is the primary method.
-It focuses on the **"what"** of the business (the capabilities).
-These capabilities form the **top-level packages**, such that the software architecture directly reflects the business domain.
+The primary decomposition method (*Business Capability Mapping*) in Domain-Driven Design is based on business capabilities.
+It focuses exclusively on the **"what"** of the enterprise.
+These capabilities form the **top-level** packages, ensuring that the software architecture mirrors the business domain one-to-one.

-Based on this analytical starting point, the areas of responsibility are sharply delineated from one another.
-This separation is physically manifested in the code through the top-level package structure—analogous to dividing a story into logical chapters:
+Thanks to this analytical starting point, responsibilities are demarcated with sharp precision.
+The physical structure of the code follows this division just like the chapters of a book:

 **Booking (`booking/`):** Encapsulates the interaction logic for users, reservation workflows, and the state management of bookings.